I would not have become the gardener I am today without gardening books.

 The Year-Round Vegetable Gardener: How to Grow Your Own Food 365 Days a Year, No Matter Where You Live

 Even if you’re not interested in year-round gardening, this book by Niki Jabbour is great for beginners.
 She tells you how to grow every vegetable whether it’s spring or summer.
-For those that want to dive deeper into year-round gardening, then you can learn how to use season extenders etc.
+For those that want to dive deeper into year-round gardens, then you can learn how to use season extenders etc.

 The Vegetable Gardener’s Bible, 2nd Edition.
-Discover Ed’s High-Yield W-O-R-D System for All North American Gardening Regions: Wide Rows, Organic Methods, Raised Beds, Deep Soil
+Discover Ed’s High-Yield W-O-R-D System for All North American Gardening Regions: Wide Rows, Organic Methods, Raised Beds, Deep Soil.

 101 Organic Gardening Hacks: Eco-friendly Solutions to Improve Any Garden